OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - If it is necessary to retrieve individual characters from the password.

 The ability to decrypt passwords represents a serious security risk, so should be fully risk assessed.
 Where possible an alternative architecture should be used to avoid the need to store passwords in an encrypted form.

+This Cheat Sheet is focused on password hashing - for further guidance on encrypting passwords see the [Cryptographic Storage Cheat Sheet](Cryptographic_Storage_Cheat_Sheet.md).

 ## How Attackers Crack Password Hashes